Growing your Scottish Family Tree

 Next find a B&B and let the hosts know that you are researching your family history.
 Tell them what you know and they will then advise you how to proceed.

-The Visit Scotland symbol above indicates your hosts have a special interest in family history and can help you to decipher difficult to read certificates as well as direct you to graveyards where your ancestors are buried.
+The Visit Scotland 'Ancestral Welcome' symbol indicates your hosts have a special interest in family history and can help you to decipher difficult to read certificates as well as direct you to graveyards where your ancestors are buried.

 Your hosts themselves will be interested in your research and often have old maps and books of the area.
 Sometimes they can often put you in touch with former guests who are searching for the same families.